microsoft/semantic-kernel/docs/decisions/0022-planner-telemetry-enhancement.md

   - Logging & Metrics
     - Use logging to record custom information for individual operations.
     - Use metrics to continuously monitor performance.
-- Return model token usage as a property of function result.

 ## Decision Outcome